Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 You will be interested in the following properties:

-- `itag` — integer code that identifies the type of stream.
+- `itag` — integer code that identifies the type of the stream
-- `type` — MIME type and codecs.
+- `type` — MIME type and codecs
-- `url` — URL that serves the stream.
+- `url` — URL that serves the stream
-- `s` — cipher signature used to protect the stream (if present).
+- `s` — cipher signature used to protect the stream (if present)

 Note: I've encountered cases when [some of the muxed streams were removed](https://github.com/Tyrrrz/YoutubeExplode/issues/36) despite still appearing in the metadata.
 Therefore, it's recommended to send HEAD requests to check that each stream is still available.
 You can get content length as well while you're at it, since it's not present in the metadata.

 ### Adaptive streams

 YouTube also uses video-only and audio-only streams.
-These come at highest available qualities, with no limitations.
+These come at the highest available qualities, with no limitations.

-Similarly to muxed streams, metadata for these streams can be extracted from `adaptive_fmts` parameter.
+Similarly to muxed streams, metadata for these streams can be extracted from the `adaptive_fmts` parameter.
 Here's how it looks:

 ```ini
 itag=134